-Economic impact of Google's APAC network infrastructure report 2022 update - focus on Japan
+Economic impact of Google's APAC network infrastructure – 2022 update

-Since 2020, digital connectivity and the economic landscape of Japan have seen significant development, largely due to the impact of the Covid-19 pandemic, and Network infrastructure investments made by Google have continued apace.
-Google has invested in three currently deployed cables (Unity, SJC and FASTER) and announced investment in a further two cables (Topaz and Apricot).
-Apart from investments in international capacity, Google has also continued its investments in edge infrastructure.
-Google has deployed points of presence (PoPs) in nine private peering facilities and cross-connected to internet exchange points (IXPs) at 11 locations.
-Google also invests in content caches, and Google Global Cache (GGC) nodes already deployed in 31 cities across Japan.
+Google has also continued to invest in edge infrastructure.
+It has deployed points of presence (PoPs) in nine private peering facilities and cross-connected to internet exchange points (IXPs) at 11 locations.
+Google also invests in content caches, and Google Global Cache (GGC) nodes have been deployed in 31 cities across Japan.
 These investments generate social benefits by supporting new use cases and economic benefits in the form of GDP growth and jobs.